floudk/DRRS/README.md

 # Fine-Grained Dynamic Scaling for Stateful Stream Processing Systems

 # **⚠️ Important Notice**:
 We are currently organizing the code related to automation scripts and baseline implementations.
-We guarantee that this work will be completed within two days after the ICDE Revision Due: **February 27, 2025 (11:59 PM AoE)**.
+We guarantee that this work will be completed within two days after the ICDE Revision Due on **February 27, 2025 (11:59 PM AoE)**.
 If you are accessing this repository before that time, we kindly ask for your patience.

 ## Overview